 In February 2018, as part of Biteback’s “Provocations” series, he published People Power: Remaking Parliament for the populist age – a short, radical proposal for reforming British democracy.

-His next book will be a biography of a unjustly forgotten female sporting icon, Lata Brandisová.
-Unbreakable: the Woman Who Defied the Nazis in the World’s Most Dangerous Horse-race will be published by Yellow Jersey in March 2019.
+His most recent book is a biography of an unjustly forgotten female sporting icon, Lata Brandisová.
+Unbreakable: the Woman Who Defied the Nazis in the World’s Most Dangerous Horse-race was published by Yellow Jersey in March 2019.
+It is published in the US by Pegasus in September 2019 and by Mladá fronta in the Czech Republic in October 2019.